Riverside South, Manhattan: Changes in plans

 By early 1987, Trump was negotiating to lease the entirety of the supertall skyscraper's office space to General Electric (GE), which at the time owned NBC.
 Trump offered to sell the site to the New York State Urban Development Corporation and lease it back for 99 years.
 In exchange, Trump would have received a 20-year or 30-year tax abatement for Television City, which would have been the highest-valued abatement ever granted in New York City.
 Trump also offered to give the city government a portion of Television City's profits.
 Despite widespread public support for Trump's tax abatement, the city rejected Trump's proposal, and Mayor Ed Koch offered the tax breaks directly to NBC instead of to Trump.
 Negotiations between Trump and Koch devolved into name-calling; Trump called on Koch to resign, and Koch compared Trump to "a stuck pig".
 The plans called for 11 residential buildings, about 2 e6ft2 of office space, several parks, and a 152-story tower by mid-1987.
 The department store chain Bloomingdale's negotiated to lease space in Television City as well.

 The project continued to face major opposition; for example, Westpride raised over $20,000 at a late-1987 fundraiser opposing Television City.
 Trump indicated that September that he wanted to sell NBC part of the Television City parcel for $20 million, and he also tried to entice financial services firms to move there.
 The Trump Organization also conducted a new EIS to appease opponents' concerns about Television City.
 The new EIS, published in October 1987, found that the development would cast shadows on the neighborhood, overload local transportation infrastructure, and interfere with television broadcasts.
-A local group known as the Parks Council commissioned a scale model of Television City, showing the shadows that the development would create.
+New Yorkers for Parks, then known as The Parks Council, commissioned a scale model of Television City, which it used to demonstrate shadows that the development would create on Riverside Park and the high winds the tall tower would create on its own parks.